petermattia/petermattia/about.md

 and charge faster through combining fundamental understanding and data-driven methods.

 My primary professional interest is **accelerating the pace of battery development**.
-As a battery data analyst, I work with manufacturing data, lab data, and field data to forecast battery lifetime.
+As a battery data analyst, I work with manufacturing data, lab data, and field data to forecast battery lifetime and prevent battery failures.
 While my background is in the physical sciences,
 I've developed skills in software engineering and data analysis to efficiently make sense of data from disparate sources.